Browser Cookies

 Pre-CanSkate

-The Pre-CanSkate program is an un-parented program designed for children 4 to 5 years of age who have never skated before or are not yet confident on the ice.
+The Pre-CanSkate program is a parent-free program designed for children aged 4 to 5 years who have never skated before or are not yet confident on the ice.
 This program teaches children the basics of getting up when they fall down, how to move forward, basic backward movement and how to stop.

 These sessions are shorter in length to accommodate the younger skater.
-Skaters will learn in an energetic, fun environment using skating aids and toys to have fun.
+Skaters will learn in an energetic and fun environment, using skating aids and toys to have a great time.
 If your child can focus for 30 minutes in a group setting under the direction of the coach, then they could register at 3 years old at the start of the program.

-Skaters should be able to participate without a parent on the ice.
+Skaters should be able to participate on the ice without a parent.

 There are 8 basic skills for the skaters in this program: